From pacing to symbolism, Die Hard 2 depends on John McClane being a smoker – and them’s the fax. Spoilers. Obviously.

 McClane’s the good guy

-McClane is the only smoker in the same way that he’s a lone hero – or rather, lone ranger.
+McClane is the film’s only (or at least most prominent) smoker in the same way that he’s a lone hero.
+Or rather, lone ranger.
 In fact, McClane is a very particular kind of cowboy: he’s the Marlboro Man.

 Marlboro Man (or the Marlboro Cowboy) was a marketing campaign for the cigarette brand.
-The ads ran from the 1950s to the 90s, and came to stand for “the ultimate American cowboy and masculine trademark.”
-(AdvertisingAge)
+The ads ran from the 1950s to the 1990s, and came to stand for “the ultimate American cowboy and masculine trademark” (AdvertisingAge).

 In both Die Hard and Die Hard 2, Hans Gruber and Capt.
 Lorenzo even refer to McClane as another archetypal cowboy – John Wayne.